MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-port-mirroring.md

 **To validate port mirroring**:

 1. Install [Microsoft Network Monitor 3.4](https://www.microsoft.com/download/details.aspx?id=4865) on the Defender for Identity standalone sensor that you want to validate. <!--is there a newer option?
-Network Monitor 3.4 is the archive versioned tool for network traffic capture and protocol analysis.i can't even install it anymore to validate this procedure.-->
+Network Monitor 3.4 is the archive versioned tool for network traffic capture and protocol analysis.i can't even install it anymore to validate this procedure.

 1. Open Network Monitor and create a new capture tab.